Venezuela: Law and crime

 In Venezuela, a person is murdered every 21 minutes.
 Violent crimes have been so prevalent in Venezuela that the government no longer produces the crime data.
 In 2013, the homicide rate was approximately 79 per 100,000, one of the world's highest, having quadrupled in the past 15 years with over 200,000 people murdered.
 By 2015, it had risen to 90 per 100,000.
-The country's body count of the previous decade mimics that of the Iraq War and in some instances had more civilian deaths even though the country is at peacetime.
 The capital Caracas has one of the greatest homicide rates of any large city in the world, with 122 homicides per 100,000 residents.

 In 2008, polls indicated that crime was the number one concern of voters.
 Attempts at fighting crime such as Operation Liberation of the People were implemented to crack down on gang-controlled areas but, of reported criminal acts, less than 2% are prosecuted.
 In 2017, the Financial Times noted that some of the arms procured by the government over the previous two decades had been diverted to paramilitary civilian groups and criminal syndicates.

 Venezuela is especially dangerous for foreign travelers and investors who are visiting.
-The United States Department of State and the Government of Canada have warned foreign visitors that they may be subjected to robbery, kidnapping for a ransom or sale to terrorist organizations and murder, and that their own diplomatic travelers are required to travel in armored vehicles.
+The United States Department of State and the Government of Canada have warned foreign visitors that they may be subjected to robbery, kidnapping and murder, and that their own diplomatic travelers are required to travel in armored vehicles.
 The United Kingdom's Foreign and Commonwealth Office has advised against all travel to Venezuela.
-Visitors have been murdered during robberies and criminals do not discriminate among their victims.
-Former Miss Venezuela 2004 winner Mónica Spear and her ex-husband were murdered and their 5-year-old daughter was shot while vacationing in Venezuela, and an elderly German tourist was murdered only a few weeks later.
+Visitors have been murdered during robberies.

 There are approximately 33 prisons holding about 50,000 inmates.
-They include; El Rodeo outside of Caracas, Yare Prison in the northern state of Miranda, and several others.
 Venezuela's prison system is heavily overcrowded; its facilities have capacity for only 14,000 prisoners.

 Human rights

 Human rights organizations such as Human Rights Watch and Amnesty International have increasingly criticized Venezuela's human rights record, with the former organization noting in 2017 that the Chavez and subsequently the Maduro government have increasingly concentrated power in the executive branch, eroded constitutional human rights protections and allowed the government to persecute and repress its critics and opposition.
 Other persistent concerns as noted by the report included poor prison conditions, the continuous harassment of independent media and human rights defenders by the government.
-In 2006, the Economist Intelligence Unit rated Venezuela a "hybrid regime" and the third least democratic regime in Latin America on the Democracy Index.
-The Democracy index downgraded Venezuela to an authoritarian regime in 2017, citing continued increasingly dictatorial behaviors by the Maduro government.